Nastel/TNT4J/README.md

 ...
 ```
 ### Secure
-TNT4J supports communication using various protocols including HTTPS.
-This ensures that data is encrypted.
-This includes streaming
-on-premise, in a hybrid cloud or pure cloud based configuration.
+TNT4J supports secure communication over various protocols such as HTTPS.
+This ensures that data is encrypted for on-premise, hybrid cloud or pure cloud based deployments.
 See example below:
 ```
 ...